Skip to main content

 Vaccinating all children is a challenge when so many are displaced by conflict or natural disasters and other emergencies.
 Children often miss out if they live in rural or otherwise hard-to-reach areas, or when health care resources are under-funded or scarce.

 Children are also bypassed because of humanitarian crises in places like Yemen and Syria.
-And in dozens of countries, measles campaigns were stalled during the coronavirus pandemic as health systems were strained to the breaking point.
+And in dozens of countries, measles campaigns stalled as COVID-19 strained health systems to the breaking point.

 UNICEF has a plan to stop measles